 Megan R. Underhill earned a Ph.D. in Sociology from the University of Cincinnati in 2016.
 Since then, she has been employed as an Assistant Professor of Sociology at the University of North Carolina Asheville where she teaches courses on race and racism, social inequality, and social and cultural theory.

 Megan is also an active member of her professional community.
-She serves on the editorial board of Sociology of Race and Ethnicity and Social Problems and is an executive committee member of the Southern Sociological Society.
+She serves on the editorial board of Humanity and Society, Sociology of Race and Ethnicity, and Social Problems and is an executive committee member of the Southern Sociological Society.
 She presents her research at several academic conferences a year and is frequently invited to give public lectures or organize workshops about parenting and race and institutional racism more broadly.

 Dr. Underhill is currently in the process of completing her book manuscript White Parents in the Era of #BlackLivesMatter Activism.